After Dark, Midsumma Festival 2021 by Suzanne Balding

 - REGISTER online using Eventotron

-To help relieve some financial challenges for artists and producers we are offering a 50% discount on registration fees for the first 70 events to finalise their registration before 13 September for Midsumma Festival 2022.
+To help relieve some financial challenges for artists and producers we are offering a 50% discount on registration fees for the first 70 events to finalise their registration for Midsumma Festival 2022.
 This discount is limited to two events per producer.
 Once your event is finalised in Eventotron, email [email protected] and we’ll organise your discounted fee.

 Read on for everything you need to know about presenting an event as part of Midsumma Festival 2022.